Anuken/Mindustry/README.md

 ---

 Gradle may take up to several minutes to download files.
 Be patient. <br>
-After building, the output .JAR file should be in the output JAR file should be in `/desktop/build/libs/desktop-release.jar.`
+After building, the output .JAR file should be in `/desktop/build/libs/desktop-release.jar.`

 ### Downloads